 The following discipline management techniques may be used alone, in combination, or as part of progressive interventions for behavior prohibited by the Student Code of Conduct or by campus or classroom rules.
-Students, parents, and guardians should be mindful that certain offenses, also committed on a prior occasion, may result in a disciplinary assignment that is increased in duration, or severity, or both, as a consequence.
+Students, parents, and guardians should be mindful that certain offences, also committed on a prior occasion, may result in a disciplinary assignment that is increased in duration, or severity, or both, as a consequence.

 - Verbal correction, oral or written.

 - Seating changes within the classroom or vehicles owned or operated by the district.

 - Temporary confiscation of items that disrupt the educational process.

 - Counseling by teachers, school counselors, or administrative personnel.